Certifying your quality

 Star ratings are awarded based on the quality of your facilities, services and hospitality.
 One of our highly trained and professional quality assessors will visit you, working with you to maximise the potential of your business.
 You’ll receive an annual assessment and a comprehensive written report of the assessor’s experience, providing you with valuable feedback on what you could do to improve your rating.
 This could include marketing advice, help with legislation and ideas for suppliers.

 You might also qualify to enter our Gold, Silver and Breakfast Awards.
 These awards complement star ratings by recognising businesses that exceed guest expectations and enable you to use our official quality marque in all your promotional material.

 Although we don’t provide listings for individual businesses in the scheme, your Destination Organisation (DO) (PDF, 234KB) may be able to help promote your business both online and in print.

 Applying for a star rating

-Our moderation team monitors the quality, consistency and accuracy of Quality in Tourism’s assessment visits and written reports, to ensure you receive the highest level of service.
+Our moderation team monitors the quality, consistency and accuracy of the assessment visits and written reports, to ensure you receive the highest level of service.